 - Pagsanjan Falls/Cavinti Falls

 - Kilangin Falls/Bukal Falls

 Aliw Falls is your closest option as it’s also located in Luisiana, but in a different barangay.
-To get here, you can simply commute via trike (about P60).
+To get here, you can simply commute via trike (fare is ~P60).
 You need to register and get a guide (environmental fee: P30, guide fee: P300).
 Then trek for 30-40 minutes to reach Aliw Falls.